 General – TCBC rides are open to members and non-members.
 Listed ride start times are departure times.
 You should arrive at least 15 minutes before the start time to get yourself and your bicycle ready.
 This will also give you time to find the ride leader and sign in on the Ride Report Sheet.
-Non-members must also sign a non-member waiver and pay the $3 dollar guest fee at each ride.
+Non-members are free to ride their first ride with our club and must also sign a non-member waiver at the ride start.
 The ride leader will give a short briefing on safety and the route along with other important information about the ride.

 Ride Descriptions – The ride descriptions in the Ride Calendar (on TCBC website) give important details about each ride that include distance and terrain or may list special situations or conditions that apply to the ride.
 Be sure to read these descriptions carefully.

 Average Speeds – The speeds listed in the Ride Key are average speeds for the entire ride.
 These are not minimum or maximum speeds.
 In order to maintain any of these average speeds, at times it will be necessary to ride faster than the listed average speed.
 For example, a route with hills or many stop signs or stop lights may require riding 2 to 4 miles per hour faster than the listed average for portions of the ride in order to make the listed average for the total ride.

 Faster Riders – Faster self-sufficient riders are welcome on most daylight rides, but they may be asked by the leader to start ahead of the group if they wish to ride at a faster than advertised pace.

 Leader Speed – Barring unexpected circumstances, leaders will attempt to maintain the average speed published in the TCBC Ride Calendar description of their ride.

 Support – All riders should be willing and prepared to do minor repairs, fix flats and to assist if there is an accident.